Michael Wardian: Running career

-Wardian set the world record for fastest marathon while pushing a jogging stroller from May 2007 to November 2009.
+Wardian held the world record for fastest marathon while pushing a jogging stroller from May 2007 to November 2009.
 He set the record at the 2007 Frederick Marathon with a time of 2:42:21.
 The record was broken at a duel at the 2009 Route 66 marathon by Zac Freudenburg, whose 2:32:10 time beat Wardian's 2:34:37 time.

 Wardian also was a former record holder of the fastest Marathon on a treadmill.
 He qualified and participated in the 2004, 2008 and 2012 Men's Olympic Marathon trials.
 Some of the notable ultra-marathons Wardian has completed include the Marathon des Sables, the Western States Endurance Run, the Himalayan 100 Mile Stage Race, and the Vermont 100 Mile Endurance Run.
 The United States Track and Field Association named Wardian the 2008 and 2009 Ultra Runner of the year.